 Visit Amokura Glass to watch live demonstrations of glass blowing and to learn more about this ancient art.
 As well, you will see impressive one of a kind sculptures and glassware on display - all handmade at the studio.

 Heather Kremen, the owner of this business, bought de Flute, as it was previously known, off Ron van der Vlught.
 He owned and operated the business for 18yrs.
-When repetitive strain injury (RSI) in his glass turning hand forced him into calling it a day, he reluctantly put the business up for sale.
+When repetitive strain injury (RSI) in his turning hand forced him into calling it a day, he reluctantly put the business up for sale.

 Glass blowers aren't that thick on the ground so out of the 7 plus billion people in this world, what are the odds of a glass blower wanting to settle in Rotorua.
 There must have been some divine timing going on because it was so heartening to hear that someone with the same passion for glass blowing was going to step in to take over.

 Born in the USA Heather spent part of her early childhood in Dunedin when her parents moved there for work - she's got some kiwi influences going on then. ;)

 An unusual occupation at best, Heather got into glass blowing when her dad signed her up for a course during a school break - not wanting her to waste her time sleeping all day.
 Don't you love that?
 Anyway, she fell in love with it and now here she is, living in Rotorua.
-Highly trained, she has travelled the world to learn about glass blowing and to study its history and culture.
+Highly trained, she has travelled the world to learn the mechanics and to study its history and culture.

 Reading about her journey got me to thinking about glass.
 How often do we think about the amount of glass in our lives, let alone where it comes from?

-Whether we think of it on a concious level or not, glass is integral to everyday living.
+Whether we think of it on a conscious level or not, glass is integral to everyday living.
 Take windows for example, or mirrors.
 Where would we be without them?
 What about TV, computer and mobile phone screens?
 Prescription glasses, sunglasses, light bulbs, glasses and bottles we drink from, dishes we cook in and eat off.
 Glass is everywhere.